MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/automated-backup.md

 **Database configuration**:

 - Target _user_ databases must use the full recovery model.
-System databases do not have to use the full recovery model.
+System databases don't have to use the full recovery model.
 However, if you require log backups to be taken for `model` or `msdb`, you must use the full recovery model.
 For more information about the impact of the full recovery model on backups, see [Backup under the full recovery model](/previous-versions/sql/sql-server-2008-r2/ms190217(v=sql.105)).
 - The SQL Server VM has been registered with the [SQL IaaS Agent extension](sql-server-iaas-agent-extension-automate-management.md) and the **automated backup** feature is enabled.
 Since automated backup relies on the extension, automated backup is only supported on target databases from the default instance, or a single named instance.
-If there is no default instance, and multiple named instances, the SQL IaaS Agent extension fails and automated backup won't work.
+If there's no default instance, and multiple named instances, the SQL IaaS Agent extension fails and automated backup won't work.

 ## Settings

 The following table describes the options that can be configured for Automated Backup.
 The actual configuration steps vary depending on whether you use the Azure portal or Azure Windows PowerShell commands.
-Note that Automated backup uses [backup compression](/sql/database-engine/configure-windows/view-or-configure-the-backup-compression-default-server-configuration-option) by default and you cannot disable it.
+Automated backup uses [backup compression](/sql/database-engine/configure-windows/view-or-configure-the-backup-compression-default-server-configuration-option) by default and it can't be disabled.

 ### Basic Settings